danielelozzi/ASIS/README.md

 ### 1. Train the Models

-First, you need to train the models on the entire dataset.
-This will create a `models/` directory containing the trained LSTM model (`.h5`), the Random Forest model (`.pkl`), and the data scaler (`.pkl`).
+First, you need to train the models.
+The `train.py` script is configured to use a specific number of subjects from the dataset for training.
+On the first run, MNE will download the necessary data, which may take some time.

 ```bash
 python train.py
 ```

-This process may take some time depending on your hardware and the size of the dataset.
+This will create a `models/` directory containing the trained LSTM model (`.h5`), the Random Forest model (`.pkl`), and the data scaler (`.pkl`).
+You can change the number of subjects to train on by editing the `subjects_to_train_on` list at the bottom of `train.py`.

 ### 2. Run a Prediction Simulation

 Once the models are trained and saved, you can run a simulation to see the prediction system in action.
-The script will pick a subject from the dataset and output real-time predictions for future sleep stages.
+The `predict.py` script will download the data for a specific subject (if not already cached) and output real-time predictions for future sleep stages.

 ```bash
 python predict.py
 ```

-You can customize the simulation by editing the parameters in the `if __name__ == '__main__':` block of `predict.py`, such as `prediction_gap_minutes` and `update_interval_minutes`.
+You can customize the simulation by editing the parameters in `predict.py`, such as the subject ID, `prediction_gap_minutes`, and `update_interval_minutes`.